- Continuous online adaptation in many-core systems: from graceful degradation to graceful amelioration

 Members: Yoshikazu Hirayama

 The Shaky Hand was devised as a generic technology demonstrator and was modelled on a village fete game.
 In the original game, the aim is to guide, by hand, a wire loop along a wiggly wire from one end to another, without touching the loop to the wire.
 The loop used in the Shaky Hand, however, is guided by a plotter type arrangement with x and y translational drive motors and is rotated by a third motor.
-A way of providing dependable contol of Shaky Hand using intelligence to react to the failure of subsystems has been established using Cartesian Genetic Programming (CGP).
-The development of control algorithms with fault tolerance allows robust control in a reliable framework, utilising appropriate redundancy without squandering avaiable computing resources.
+A way of providing dependable control of Shaky Hand using intelligence to react to the failure of subsystems has been established using Cartesian Genetic Programming (CGP).
+The development of control algorithms with fault tolerance allows robust control in a reliable framework, utilising appropriate redundancy without squandering available computing resources.
 Successful results have been obtained in Practice.
 Embodiment problems are overcome.
 Development of more sophisticated direct control methods are being investigated at moment.

 Members: Peter Mendham, Yoshikazu Hirayama

 Skylon is a Single Stage to Orbit (SSTO) fully reuseable launch vehicle currently being developed by Reaction Engines Limited in collaboration with two Italian aerospace companies Avio SpA and ELV SpA.
 The University of York has been heavily involved with dynamic modelling of both the vehicle aerodynamics and the engines (see the separate SABRE engine project) for the past five years.
 Skylon is intended to be fully autonomous and therefore requires highly intelligent, robust and reliable control systems.
 This project is using Multi-Agent System (MAS) as a novel paradigm for intelligent control.
-The use of multiple intelligent agents allows robust control in a reliable framework, utilising appropriate redundancy without squandering avaiable computing resources.
+The use of multiple intelligent agents allows robust control in a reliable framework, utilising appropriate redundancy without squandering available computing resources.

 We have developed an evolutionary algorithm based system for identifying regulatory motifs in the promoter regions of genes.
 Evolutionary algorithms provide an interesting approach for motif discovery problems since they offer both a global approach to search and flexibility in terms of representation and scoring function.
 Arguments along these lines can be found in this review paper: